buffstop/PepCoopMembership/docs/development/index.rst

 ========================

 Similar to upgrading the database, Alembic can also downgrade it.
-The commandis:
+The command is:

 .. code-block:: shell